gabrielecerami/rdo-ci-jjb-config/doc/documentation.rst

 -----------------------------------

 The directory structure cannot be used as is.

 The basic idea is that the every different jenkins server should have its own set of jobs but code to define the jobs must not be replicated.

 Job creation in a server is driven by the "project" block.
-This means that every server should have his own set of "project" blocks
+This means that every server should have his own set of "project" blocks.

 The entire library of definition instead should be available for all jobs on all the servers

-The preferred method to obtain this scenario in the configuration is: create a project file on lib/projects directory create a directory with a name that refers to you destination server create symbolic links for all the library files in lib [ optional ] create symbolic links for all the *private* library files in a private lib directory create a symbolic link for the project file in lib/project/destserver
+The preferred method to obtain this scenario in the configuration is:
+* create a project file on lib/projects directory
+* create a directory in jobs/ with a name that refers to you destination server
+* create symbolic links for all the library files in lib
+* [ optional ] create symbolic links for all the *private* library files in a private lib directory
+* create a symbolic link for the project file in lib/project/destserver

 then apply all your command to this newly created directory.